kenwals/treehouse-algorithms-and-data-structures/README.md

-# treehouse-algorithms-and-data-structures
+# Treehouse Algorithms and Data Structures

-These are my notes from a treehouse called [Algorithms and Data Structures - Full Course for Beginners from Treehouse](https://youtu.be/8hly31xKli0)
+These are my notes from a treehouse course called [Algorithms and Data Structures - Full Course for Beginners from Treehouse](https://youtu.be/8hly31xKli0)

 ## Index of video content